shoeffner/mthesis/src/gaze_library.md

 Whenever the master branch is updated, Semaphore performs an additional step.
 It builds the documentation for Gaze and pushes it to a specially named branch, the `gh-pages` branch.
-This branch is *orphaned*, which means it has no direct relation to the other source code.
+This branch is orphaned, which means it has no direct relation to the other source code.
 GitHub uses this special branch for one of its features: static page hosting.
 All content on the `gh-pages` branch is published at the +URL